midasdev711/Lift-Weights/README.md

 * install latest stable version of node (`v10.16.0 Latest LTS: Dudnium` was used for this project)
 `nvm install 10.16.0 `

-* check that you have the correct version
+* Close terminal and open a new one to ensure changes are applied.
+Check that you have the correct version
 `node -v  `